 Employees are looking beyond the traditional compensation and benefits factors as they consider their next career move.
 Today, a strong company culture, a clear purpose, and engaging learning opportunities are key to jobseekers’ decision-making process, and once they land at an organization, those same topics remain central to their engagement and retention.
 Employees across organizations and industries want to see their employer fostering DEI at work, and they are holding their employers accountable to create lasting change.

-- Increased Trust in Growth Opportunities: For some companies, change starts at examining the leadership level.
-Emerging leaders and top performers want to see themselves reflected in all areas of the organization11.
-When we consider that today “97% of senior executive boards in the US fail to reflect the country’s labor force and population demographics13 and more than half of the FTSE 100 companies in the UK did not have minority representation on its board14, it is clear we have a long way to go.
-In cases where shifting the demographics of leadership may take time, leaders can empower their employees by delegating decision-making power around DEI initiatives to smaller teams and individual contributors with diverse backgrounds and passion in this area15.
+- Increased trust in growth opportunities: For some companies, change starts at examining the leadership level.
+Emerging leaders and top performers want to see themselves reflected in all areas of the organization.
+When we consider that today “97% of senior executive boards in the US fail to reflect the country’s labor force and population demographics and more than half of the FTSE 100 companies in the UK did not have minority representation on its board, it is clear we have a long way to go.
+In cases where shifting the demographics of leadership may take time, leaders can empower their employees by delegating decision-making power around DEI initiatives to smaller teams and individual contributors with diverse backgrounds and passion in this area.

-- Increased Performance: In the US, 83% of millennials reported higher levels of engagement when they believed their organization fosters an inclusive culture16.
-Similarly in the UK, when a culture is inclusive, companies report 58% higher engagement, as measured by their employee Net Promoter Score17.
+- Increased performance: In the US, 83% of millennials reported higher levels of engagement when they believed their organization fosters an inclusive culture.
+Similarly in the UK, when a culture is inclusive, companies report 58% higher engagement, as measured by their employee Net Promoter Score.

 Financial